tgerstner/Hailo-Ollama-10H-Chat-for-Raspberry-PI5/README.md

    You can download all the models listed.
 They do not overwrite each other. curl http://localhost:8000/api/pull   -H "Content-Type: application/json"   -d '{ "model": "MODEL-NAME" }'

+   If you wish to delete a model that has been downloaded.
+Run the following curl... curl -X DELETE http://localhost:8000/api/delete -H "Content-Type: application/json" -d '{ "model": "MODEL-NAME" }'

 Assumptions:
         This app assumes you have the Hailo-Ollama server running on the IP and PORT defined in the python logic.